nitikaborkar/test/README.md

-# Engagement Stage: Recommendation Systems
+# Retention Stage: Churn Prediction Model

-After identifying and targeting potential new customers through look-alike or uplift modeling, and enhancing engagement through cross-selling and upselling, the next step is to implement recommendation systems.
-These systems aim to suggest relevant products and services to customers based on their past behaviors and preferences, further enhancing customer engagement and satisfaction.
+Churn prediction models are crucial in the retention phase to identify customers who are likely to leave the bank.
+By proactively addressing their needs and concerns, the bank can implement targeted retention strategies to reduce churn and maintain a loyal customer base.

-### Recommendation Systems
+### Churn Prediction Model

 **Objective:**

-- Personalize customer experience by recommending products and services that align with their preferences and needs.
+- Predict which customers are likely to churn (leave the bank) and take preemptive actions to retain them.
-- Increase product adoption and customer satisfaction through targeted recommendations.
+- Enhance customer loyalty and reduce churn rate by addressing issues before customers decide to leave.

 **Methodology:**

 1. **Data Preparation:**
-    - Collect and preprocess customer data, including transaction history, product holdings, and interaction data.
+    - Collect and preprocess customer data, including demographics, transaction history, product usage, and engagement metrics.
-    - Data sources include transactional logs, customer profiles, and engagement metrics.
+    - Data sources include transactional logs, customer service interactions, and historical churn data.
 2. **Attribute Selection:**
     - **Raw Attributes:**
         - Customer ID